GuidanceMantras/GuidanceMantras/README.md

 ### Cunning and Liar
 - Will be added later

+### Shortcuts
+- Will be added later

+### Doing Things
+  - Will be added later

+### Selfishness and Unselfishness
+- Will be added later

+### Basic Civil and Criminal Law
+- Will be added later

+### Sex Appeal
+- Will be added later

+### Negotiations
+- Will be added later

+### Compromise
+- Will be added later

+### Egoisstic And Saddistic
+- Will be added later

+### Life Phase
+- Kids
+- Students
+- Adults with degree
+- Adults with Job
+- Marriage
+- Married with Kids

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free
 - Mind/Manasu helps you in your thoughts either positive/negative